 University Technical Cybernetics School.

-RMD is a high-performance environment for the development of component models of complex dynamical systems.
-RMD uses an intuitive, object-oriented high-level modeling language, based on the object paradigm of UML, allowing quick and efficient creation of complex models.
-RMD allows to develop continuous, discrete and hybrid (continuous-discrete) models and conduct the interactive computational experiments with them.
+MVSTUDIUM is a high-performance environment for the development of component models of complex dynamical systems.
+MVSTUDIUM uses an intuitive, object-oriented high-level modeling language, based on the object paradigm of UML, allowing quick and efficient creation of complex models.
+MVSTUDIUM allows to develop continuous, discrete and hybrid (continuous-discrete) models and conduct the interactive computational experiments with them.

 conducting scientific computational experiments;